 19. Cupcake Truck

-Cupcakes are a classic and easily portable dessert.
-Offer this in areas with lots of restaurants or other food businesses so you can catch people looking for a sweet treat after eating.
+Cupcakes are a classic, easily portable dessert.
+A cupcake truck can operate in areas bustling with restaurants or other food businesses, perfectly positioned to attract people looking for a sweet treat after a meal.

 20. Carnival Concession Trucks